 How Far Can You Ride?

-Find out how far you can ride your bicycle in 6 or 12 hours in the beautiful SW Washington, Memorial Day Weekend.
+Find out how far you can ride your bicycle in 12 hours in the beautiful SW Washington, Memorial Day Weekend.
 Or try the new Big Loop option, and ride the first 140+ miles against the clock.

 Rider meeting is 30 minutes prior to race start time

 Hockinson Middle School

 Racers will begin their journey of 144 miles by wending their way over rolling hills and beautiful farmland to the Washougal River Road and then east on the Lewis & Clark Highway through the majestic Columbia River Gorge and past the famed Bonneville Dam.
 Along the way they will have magnificent views of Mt.
 Hood and the Cascade mountain range.
 At the Carson Hot Springs riders will turn north up the Wind River Highway to the moderate 3,000 foot climb of Old Man Pass before screaming down Curly Creek Road to the Swift Reservoir.
 Be sure to look up at the breathtaking view of Mt.
 St. Helens.
 On their way back to the finish line they will be mesmerized by the color of the Lewis River, and soak up the lush, dense forest of the Mt.
 St. Helens National Monument.

 To participate you MUST:

 1. Register at this hyperlink to the OBRA website.

 2. Sign the race waiver, available at the site, or bring to the race.

 3. Become a member of OBRA, either for the day, or annual membership.
 Also on the OBRA site.